Afton Public Schools

 The Afton Independent School District or Afton Public Schools is a school district based in Afton, Oklahoma (United States).

 It includes the communities of Afton and Narcissa in Ottawa County, a section of Bernice in Delaware County, and a section of Craig County.
+It first opened in the year 1934.
+In the 1970s the original high school was burned, and was replaced with a new school that now stands.